Wilfrid Kent Hughes: "Why I Have Become a Fascist"

 During the late 1920s and 1930s, Kent Hughes developed a strong sympathy for fascism, encouraged in part by his uncle Ernest, who visited Italy in 1926, and published an enthusiastic report on Mussolini's Italy in a local newspaper on his return.
 Kent Hughes was also impressed by Sir Oswald Mosley's proposal for a British parliament consisting of business and national interests, headed by a powerful executive government.

 In 1933, he published a series of articles in the Melbourne Herald, titled "Why I Have Become a Fascist".
 In one article, he wrote that fascism "endeavours to avoid the egotistical attitude of laissez faire and the inertia of socialism".
 Kent Hughes saw it as "a half-way house between the two systems".
 In fascist countries, he said, "industrial peace and security have been found to be worth the price of sacrificing some of the individual liberty previously enjoyed".
 In what he called "British communities", however, he expected that fascism would "be garbed not in the dictatorial black shirt, but in the more sedate style of the British Parliamentary representative".

 Kent Hughes was unique among prominent Australians in publicly identifying as a fascist, although he never joined a fascist organisation or acted overtly in a way that could be described as fascist, and there is no evidence to suggest he was an anti-semite.
 His biographer, Frederick Howard, maintains that Kent Hughes did not know much about fascism and used the word mainly for its shock value.
 He observed that "Kent Hughes does not seem to have paid enough attention to the difference between theory and practice in Mussolini's Italy".

-Kent Hughes's public support of fascism failed to damage his political career, and he was elected Victorian Deputy Leader of the UAP in 1935, serving until his enlistment in the army in 1939.
+Kent Hughes's public support of fascism failed to damage his political career, and he was elected as the deputy leader of the Victorian UAP in 1935, serving until his enlistment in the army in 1939.